The Fifth Estate (film): Production

+Development

 It was reported in March 2011 that Steven Spielberg's DreamWorks Studios had acquired the rights of Domscheit-Berg's book Inside WikiLeaks: My Time with Julian Assange and the World's Most Dangerous Website, as well as WikiLeaks: Inside Julian Assange's War on Secrecy by British journalists David Leigh and Luke Harding.
 Spielberg was quick to clarify that he is not involved in any way in the adaptation even though his DreamWorks company would produce the film.

 In July 2012, reports surfaced that Jeremy Renner was in talks of playing Julian Assange, and Bill Condon was in negotiations to direct.
 It was also announced that Josh Singer penned the screenplay.
 Later that year, Deadline Hollywood broke the news that Renner was out of the running and the studio was seeking Benedict Cumberbatch instead.
 Joel Kinnaman was also attached at some point, but reports were proven to be premature.
 The confirmation of Cumberbatch as the lead and Condon as the director also brought the news that James McAvoy was in talks to play Daniel Domscheit-Berg.
 McAvoy later dropped out because of scheduling conflicts and Daniel Brühl was eventually cast.

 In December 2012, the film's title was reported as The Man Who Sold the World but with the official press release, it was confirmed that the film's title was actually The Fifth Estate.

+Filming

 Principal photography began on January 23, 2013, with Michael Sugar and Steve Golin of Anonymous Content serving as producers.
 During filming, Cumberbatch had to wear three different wigs, false teeth and blue contact lenses, in order to reflect Julian Assange's physical characteristics.